 - 1. Category: What type of paper is this?
-A dataset paper?
-An analysis of an existing system?
-A description of a new algorithm? - 2.
+A new algorithm paper?
+An analysis of existing algorithm?
+A benchmark paper? - 2.
 Context: Which other papers is it related to?
 Which problem setup were used to analyze the problem? - 3.
 Correctness: Do the assumptions appear to be valid? - 4.
 Contributions: What are the paper's main contributions? - 5.
 Clarity: Is the paper well written?